okno/camtgalert/README.md

 Website | https://pawelzorzan.com
 LinkedIN | https://www.linkedin.com/in/pawelzorzan
 Twitter | https://twitter.com/pawelzorzan

 Do you want to have a conversation in private?
-Hit me up on my [twitter](https://twitter.com/pawelzorzan)
+Hit me up on Telegram!